 (Druid City, Volume 2.
-Read the graphic novel online.)
+Read the comic online.)

 Often touted as the first graphic novel, A Contract with God is one of Will Eisner’s highest achievements.
 For those unfamiliar with Will Eisner, he is considered the “Orson Wells of comics” and is among the most prolific artists in the business, alongside Jack Kirby and Osamu Tezuka.
 A Contract with God is a book that was completed after Eisner had ended a long career in commercial comics in the 1950s.
 A Contract with God features four different stories set in the Bronx, mostly centered on a tenement building called 55 Dropsie Avenue.
 Since including a full first act plot summary for each story in my Plot Summary section will take too long, I will instead sum up each of the four stories in one sentence below.
 A Contract with God was originally published through Baronet Books in 1978.